28 Different Types of Weevils With Pictures

 by Judy Gallagher is licensed under CC BY 2.0

-Weevils are a type of beetle known for their distinctive snouts, which they use to bore into plants and feed on their tissues.
+Weevils are a beetle known for their distinctive snouts, which they use to bore into plants and feed on their tissues.

-There are thousands of different species of weevils, each with its unique characteristics and habits.
+There are thousands of species of weevils, each with unique characteristics and habits.

 One of the most interesting types of weevils is the Ironweed Curculio, known for its distinctive appearance and feeding habits.

-Ironweed Curculios are a type of weevil that is commonly found in North America.
-They are named after their preferred food source, the ironweed plant.
+Ironweed Curculios is a type of weevil commonly found in North America.
+It is named after its preferred food source, the ironweed plant.

 These different types of weevils are small and round, with a distinctive metallic sheen on their bodies.